akayuki39/twitter-masonry/README.md

 ### Activation Methods

 - **URL Parameter**: Add `?tm-masonry=1` to the X home URL
-- **Button Method**: Click the "Home 瀑布流" button in the bottom right corner while on X
+- **Button Method**: Click the "Home Masonry" button in the bottom right corner while on X

 ### Browsing Content